antmd/CodePilot/README.md

 Pressing Ctrl-Tab brings up the recent-files switcher.
 As soon as Ctrl is released, the switcher is dismissed.
 If you have selected a different file in the switcher, that file will be displayed.

+An open book symbol is shown on the right-hand side for files that are already open in some tab/window/split.

 The keys supported in the switcher (Ctrl must be held down):

 * `tab` - select next file in the list